-The setting is again fixed design regression, for sample size n = 1600, based on a 0 regression function, with standard Gaussian noise.
-For each of.
-1000 realizations, we compute the maximum over all of the pixels in the SiZer map, of the test statistics used to do inference (i.e. decide on the SiZer color).
-The distribution of these 1000 maxima is studied in Figure 4, where it is compared to a theoretical Gaussian Power distribution.
+The setting is again fixed design regression, for sample size n = 1600, based on an identically 0 regression function, with standard Gaussian noise.
+For each of 1000 realizations, we compute the maximum over all of the pixels in the SiZer map, of the test statistics used to do inference (i.e. decide on the SiZer color).
+The distribution of these 1000 maxima is studied in Figure 4, where it is compared to the theoretical Gaussian Power distribution.

-The Q-Q plot is essentially a scatterplot, of the data quantiles (just the ordered data values) on the vertical axis vs. the corresponding theoretical quantiles, from the Gaussian Power distribution, on the horizontal axis.
+The Q-Q plot is a plot of the data quantiles (just the ordered data values) on the vertical axis vs. the corresponding theoretical quantiles, from the Gaussian Power distribution, on the horizontal axis.
 Connecting the dots give the red curve.
 If the theoretical distribution were correct, and there was no sampling variation, the red curve would lie exactly on the 45 degree line, shown in green.
 Sampling variation leads to some departure from the green line.
 An important question is whether the amount of variation is explainable by the sampling process, or if it represents a serious departure of the data distribution from the theoretical distribution.
 This issue is addressed by the family of blue curves, which are 100 simulated Q-Q plots, from data having the theoretical distribution.
-Note that in this case, the red curve lies nearly completely inside the blue envelope, suggesting that the theoretical fit is good.
-This shows that the Gaussian Power distribution provides a good fit to the simulation results, and suggests continuing with the ideas for Section 2.2.
+If the red curve lies nearly completely inside the blue envelope, then we can conclude that the theoretical fit is good.

 FIGURE 4 QQ Plot showing that a power of Gaussian provides a good fit to the maxima of the 1000 simulated SiZer maps under the null hypothesis.
 This plot was generated using the same simulated data set as in figures 2 and 3.
+The parameters are obtained by quantile matching (4a) and by the theoretical considerations of Section 2.3 (4b).
+This shows that the global adjustment will be slightly conservative, due to the slow rate of convergence.

 The theoretical distribution considered in Figure 4 is a member of a parametric family.
 In particular, the Gaussian Power distribution is parametrized by a scale parameter σ (the standard deviation of the underlying Gaussian distribution), and a shape parameter α (the power of the Gaussian c.d.f., i.e. the number of independent Gaussians to maximize).
-These parameters are estimated in Figure 4 by quantile matching.
+These parameters are estimated in Figure 4a by quantile matching.
 In particular, they are solutions of the equations that make the Gaussian power distribution correct at the .5 and .75 quantile (these were chosen to give good visual impression).

-The estimated value of $\sigma = 1$ is very good, because the underlying Gaussian distribution here has standard deviation 1.
-The estimated value of $\alpha = 238$ is very interesting, because it is substantially less than 4,400 the total number of pixels in the SiZer map.
-This shows that the Berman approximation to the null distribution is too crude, and motivates the more refined distributions that are developed in Section 2.4.
-However, the estimated value of the shape parameter α appears to be unstable, being greatly affected by small changes in the value of σ and the quantiles we decide to match.
+The estimated value of $\sigma = 1.08$ is very good, because the underlying Gaussian distribution here has standard deviation 1.
+The estimated value of $\alpha = 247.3$ is appears to be unstable, being greatly affected by small changes in the value of σ and the quantiles we decide to match.
 For example, if we set $\sigma = 1$ we get $\alpha = 552$.
 Moreover if we then decide to approximately match quantiles .8 and .95 we get $\alpha = 689$.
 In all of these cases the Q-Q plot shows a reasonable fit.
 This phenomenon is related to the "distributional fragility" ideas of Gong et al (2001).